cabal-club/cabal-core/README.md

 Optionally collect results into `cb(err, rows)`.

+#### cabal.moderation.listModerationBy(key, cb)

+Return a readable object stream of moderation documents authored by `key`.

+Each `row` object in the output is a document used for adding, removing, and setting flags.

+* `row.type` - `"flags/add"`, `"flags/set"`, or `"flags/remove"`
+* `row.content.id` - string key target of this moderation operation
+* `row.content.flags` - array of string flags for this operation
+* `row.content.reason` - array of string flags for this operation
+* `row.content.channel` - string channel name this operation applies to
+* `row.timestamp` - number, when this action was made in milliseconds since 1970

+Optionally collect results into `cb(err, rows)`.

 #### cabal.moderation.getFlags({ id, channel }, cb)

 Get a list of flags set for the user identified by `id` in `channel` as